DhyeyFultariya/Uber/Backend/README.md

 `GET /users/logout`

 ## Description
-This endpoint allows an authenticated user to log out and blackelist the token provided in cookie or headers
+This endpoint allows an authenticated user to log out and blacklist the token provided in cookie or headers.

 ## Request Headers
 The request should include the following header: